kaspermarstal/plprql/README.md

 cargo pgrx init --pg16 $(which pg_config)
 ```

-You can try it out in a vanilla docker container using `docker run -it --entrypoint /bin/bash debian:bookwork`.
+You can try it out in a vanilla docker container using `docker run -it --entrypoint /bin/bash debian:bookworm`.

 ### Install Deb File
 Follow these steps to install PL/PRQL from one of the released deb files: